bryanlammon/supra/readme.md

 ### Supra Markup

 Supra's main feature is processing citations and cross-references.
-It searches the footnotes in a Pandoc document for certain kinds of sources (see [Supported Source Types](#supported-source-types-csl-json) below).
+It searches the footnotes in a Pandoc document for certain kinds of sources (see [Supported Source Types](#source-library) below).
-Using a CSL JSON library, the pre-processor changes the first citation to the standard full citation form that follows the [Indigo Book](https://law.resource.org/pub/us/code/blue/IndigoBook.html) guiedlines.
+Using a CSL JSON library, the pre-processor changes the first citation to the standard full citation form, follwoing the [Indigo Book](https://law.resource.org/pub/us/code/blue/IndigoBook.html) guidelines.
 It then changes all subsequent citations to the "*supra* note" format with the correct footnote number.
 If multiple citations have the same author, Supra also adds a "hereinafter" to the long cite and a short title to subsequent cites.
 Finally, Supra looks for cross-references in and to other footnotes.